-On 31 July 2015, the Company announced that it had sold its 70% interest in the Mt Henry Gold Project to Metals X Limited ("Metals X") for 15,400,000 ordinary shares in Metals X. The sale is conditional upon WA Ministerial consent, Metals X receiving approval from the Foreign Investment Review Board (FIRB) and other regulatory approvals.
+On 31 July 2015, the Company announced that it had sold its 70% interest in the Mt Henry Gold Project to Metals X Limited ("Metals X") for 15,400,000 ordinary shares in Metals X (before a 1.5% commission which is payable in Metals X ordinary shares).
+The sale is conditional upon WA Ministerial consent, Metals X receiving approval from the Foreign Investment Review Board (FIRB) and other regulatory approvals.
 The sale will be reflected in the 2015/16 financial statements.